WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 - Additional ribbon feature for first level.
 - 18th and 20th level unchanged (Spell Mastery, Signature Spell)

-### Spells
-- The spell list was revisited and expanded.
-- The WC5e spells got some updates!
-- Arcane Barrage had its mechanic changed to be more like a big magic missile.
-- Arcane Explosion got a neat extra mechanic preventing affected targets from taking their reaction.
-- Blast Wave was renamed Alextrasza’s Fury and had change to its damage and now stuns affected creatures until the end of their next turn.
-- Blizzard had its action cost for subsequent turns removed.
-- Flurry got a mechanical change, putting it more in line with how it works in World of Warcraft.
-- Freezing Touch now applies "incapacitated and restrained" instead of "incapacitated, can't move, and can't breathe".<br/> Turns out not being able to breathe without being able to hold your breath is very deadly.
-- Glacial Spike had its save changed to DEX.
-- Jaina's Flying Ship can now become a permanent effect.
-- Pyroblast had its damage increased.
-- Spellsteal got reworked ... again.

 ### Arcane
 - Completely reworked!
 - Arcane focuses more on combat and off combat utility with a combination of time manipulation, general mastery over spell usage.